mrp089/simvascular.github.io/README.md

 ##### This will render because there is a space.

 Markdown is also sensitive to new lines.
-Only having an extra space between two paragraphs will render a distinct paragraph.
+Not having an extra space between two paragraphs will not render as a distinct paragraph.

 For example, this code